-Trees can be aged by counting their annular rings, but this is only possible once the tree has fallen naturally or been felled.
-And even then, ring counting is not always practical as the centres of many of the big, old trees have rotted.
-We’re often left, then, with ‘best estimates’, which frequently vary depending upon who is asked the question.
+But which is the oldest tree in the New Forest?
+That’s a good question, but it is almost impossible to answer with any degree of certainty.
+(Trees can be aged by counting their annular rings, but this is only possible once the tree has fallen naturally or been felled.
+And even then, ring counting is not always practical as the centre of many of the big, old trees has often rotted.
+We’re often left, then, with ‘best estimates’ of age).

-Still in the rudest of health and with a copious annual show of leaves, the Queen of the Forest, as it was fittingly known in the 19th century, has long been of interest to historians.
+Still in the rudest of health and with a copious annual show of leaves, the Queen of the Forest, as it was fittingly known in the 19th century - it was marked thus on the Ordnance Survey maps of the time, has long been of interest to historians.
 John Wise, author of The New Forest: Its History and Scenery, first published in 1862, recorded its girth as 5.3 metres (17 feet 4 inches), whilst Heywood Sumner 60 years later mentions a 1906 measurement of nearly 5.8 metres (19 feet), and another in 1921 of 6.6 metres (21 feet 6 inches).

 In the late 1990s, the tree’s girth was recorded as 7.4 metres (24 feet 3 inches).
-Indeed, the results of a survey carried out by Chris Read, and published in 1999 by the Hampshire Field Club and Archaeological Society had the Knightwood Oak as the largest oak in the New Forest.
+Indeed, the results of a survey carried out by Chris Read - published in 1999 by the Hampshire Field Club and Archaeological Society - had the Knightwood Oak as the largest oak in the New Forest.

-Another named tree, the Eagle Oak, situated 1 kilometre (0.6 miles) to the south-west of the Knightwood Oak, also featured in the 1990s survey, and was measured at a comparatively modest 5.4 metres (17 feet 9 inches) – there were 36 larger oaks listed.
+Another named tree, the Eagle Oak (B), situated 1 kilometre (0.6 miles) to the south-west of the Knightwood Oak - at grid reference SU25560613 - also featured in the 1990s survey, and was measured at a comparatively modest 5.4 metres (17 feet 9 inches) – there were 36 larger oaks listed.

-New Forest beech trees were also included in the survey, which found the largest at The Knowles, near Acres Down.
+New Forest beech trees were also included in the late 1990s survey, which found the largest at The Knowles, near Acres Down.
 The girth of this tree, another pollard, was almost identical to that of the Knightwood Oak - 7.5 metres (24 feet 6 inches).
-The number of other big beeches was similar to the number of large oaks, and it was concluded that the oldest of these were of comparable age to the oldest oaks.
+The number of other big beeches was similar to the number of large oaks, and it was concluded that the oldest of these were probably of comparable age to the oldest oaks.
+Oddly, though, none have been named.

 There are, though, other contenders for the title of the New Forest’s oldest tree, for many humble hollies have been repeatedly coppiced and/or pollarded, and it has been suggested that some of these might date back as far as the 16th century or even earlier.